0x3UH4224D/Glittery/Wiki/manual.md

-    clean         Remove all .status directories in current website new           Create a new website, page, layout or theme folder with all necessary files remove        Remove a page, layout or theme folder with all its related files run           Build the website and start a server for it bench         Run a benchmarks for the website info          Print information about the current website's or specific page in it set           Set a new value for specific key in the configuration file website.toml
+    clean         Remove all .status directories in current website new           Create a new website, page, layout or theme folder with all necessary files remove        Remove a page, layout or theme folder with all its related files start         Build the website and start a server for it bench         Run a benchmarks for the website info          Print information about the current website's or specific page in it set           Set a new value for specific key in the configuration file website.toml